tari-project/yat-lib-android/README.md

-# yat-lib-android
+# Yat Partner Integration Android Framework

-Yat integration framework for Android.
+This framework is designed to make it easy for Yat partners to integrate the Yat purchase or connect flows into their apps.